HAWAI‘I: A BEAUTIFUL DESTINATION IN THE MIDDLE OF THE PACIFIC OCEAN.

 Images immediately come to mind of crystal clear water, fragrant scented air and exotic foods, and of course, the relaxed island lifestyle.

 In years past, these islands were sustainable and supported several hundred thousand inhabitants.
-Fast forward 60+ years we have become dependant on importing well over 80% of our food consumed.
+Fast forward 60+ years we have become dependent on importing well over 80% of our food consumed.

 Today we are seeing a shift in experience – as well as the rest of the United States.
 However to those of us in Hawai‘i, because of our remote geographical location, becoming self-sustaining has a much deeper meaning both culturally and spiritually.